Jon Hiseman

 Philip John Albert "Jon" Hiseman (21 June 1944 – 12 June 2018) was an English drummer, recording engineer, record producer, and music publisher.
 He played with the Graham Bond Organisation, with John Mayall & the Bluesbreakers and later formed what has been described as the "seminal" jazz rock/progressive rock band, Colosseum.
 He later formed Colosseum II in 1975.

 He was married to saxophonist Barbara Thompson from 1967 until his death in 2018, following surgery to remove a brain tumor.

 Early life

 Hiseman was born in Woolwich, south-east London, to Lily (née Spratt) and Philip Hiseman.
-His mother worked as a music librarian at the Bank of England and his father was a senior lecturer at the Camberwell School of Arts and Crafts, teaching printing.
+His mother worked at the Bank of England and his father was a lecturer at the Camberwell School of Arts and Crafts.
 His family included musicians, and his mother played piano and flute.

 Hiseman studied at the Addey and Stanhope School.
 He initially studied violin and piano, but eventually focused on the drums.
 In school, he played in a trio with classmates Dave Greenslade on piano and Tony Reeves on double bass.